Kieran27/Chat-App/README.md

 # Chatter

-> A fullstack chat app bulit with React and Firebase.
+> A fullstack real-time chat app bulit with React and Firebase.

 ## Table of contents